akshathamk/pytest-requests-framework/README.md

 4. `ENV=TEST pytest -s --user_id=2`

    run tests by passing env variable and also setting a pytest option 'user-id' as a fixture to be used in test methods directly(processed in conftest.py)
+5. `ENV=TEST pytest --alluredir=src/reports/allure_json -s`

+   run tests and generate allure reports related JSON files in the path provided(replace path as required)
+6. `allure serve src/reports/allure_json`

+   to generate allure reports from the JSON files in HTML format that opens in default browser(replace path as required)
+7. ` allure generate src/reports/allure_json --clean -o src/reports/html_reports`

+   to generate allure reports in HTML and store them in provided path(replace path as required)

 ## Details:
 * All tests are to be under test folder with filename and test method name starting with 'test' for pytest to recognize